Cleaning contracts keep your schedule filled with predictable work, making them a surefire way to improve cash flow and grow your cleaning company.

 - Encourage word of mouth.
 Ask happy clients for testimonials and positive reviews.
 You should also create a loyalty program that rewards client referrals with a discount or other incentive.

-- Train your teams.
-Make sure your workers know about all the services your company offers.
-That way they can help promote your services to both new and current clients.
+- Train your team.
+Invest time in training cleaners so they know about all the services your company offers.
+That way they can help promote your commercial cleaning services to both new and current clients.

 READ MORE: Check out our commercial cleaning resources

 If you’re new to the cleaning industry, you may be wondering, “How can I get cleaning contracts if I’m a new business with no references?”

 Start small by building relationships with local businesses, then work your way up to the bigger clients over time.
 The more good work you do, the more good buzz you’ll get.